 The semiconductor technology that fuelled the digital revolution has reached its limits.
 A further reduction in transistor size is being limited by quantum uncertainties, and next-generation supercomputers are struggling to withstand high temperatures that result from tremendous heat dissipation in these systems.

-Apart from reaching their theoretical limits, non-biodegradable silicon-based technologies are not sustainable.
+Apart from reaching their theoretical limits, nonbiodegradable silicon-based technologies are not sustainable.
 Incremental solutions in the field are proving to be insufficient, demanding radical innovations.
 In dealing with these challenges, scientists have been taking inspiration from the extraordinary energy efficiency of the human brain, which has led to many innovations in computational hardware, known as neuromorphic computing.
 Now inspired by the thermodynamics and material physics of neurons, a novel platform has been invented at the University of Oxford that closely mimics the computational properties and energy consumption of real neurons.
 The platform is based on the recently discovered phenomenon of nonlinear acoustic waves in liquid crystal thin films of lipids.
 The nonlinear excitation and collision properties of these waves in a phase change material allow neuronlike computational capabilities in a substantially elastic and energy efficient system.
 The salient features of the platform that set it apart from the competition are (a) mimics axonal computation including collisions, (b) computes in-material using analog non-linear spikes with efficiency close to real neurons, (c) operates at room temperature, and (d) uses biodegradable material.
 The modular design of the signal processing unit will allow seamless integration for massively parallel computation and arbitrary network topology.
 Finally, the neuron mimicking property of the platform can also be used for sensing or developing new assays for neuro-pharmaceutical and toxins.

-For further information please contact:

-Dr Dinali de Silva

-dinali.desilva@innovation.ox.ac.uk

-+44 (0)1865 614441

-www.innovation.ox.ac.uk

-Project number: 15519

-Deep vein thrombosis diagnostic device

-Researchers at the University of Oxford have developed a novel device for reliable point-of-care diagnosis of deep vein thrombosis.

-The deep vein thrombosis problem

-Deep vein thrombosis (DVT) is a blood clot that forms within the deep veins of the limbs.
-If left untreated, half of these blood clots will travel to the lungs, forming a pulmonary embolism (PE).
-This is a leading cause of death, greater than AIDS, breast cancer, prostate cancer and car crashes combined.
-Each year, DVT affects around 1 person in every 1,000 in the UK and the total cost burden to the UK of management of DVT and PE is estimated at approximately £640 million.
-Globally, the clot management devices market was valued at \$1.26 billion in 2015 and is further expected to reach a value of \$1.88 billion by 2024.

-Ultrasound is the standard method for diagnosis of DVT.
-However, an ultrasound procedure has to be performed a trained radiologist and requires a referral to the hospital.
-Currently, only 15% of hospital referrals have confirmed DVT.
-Unnecessary referrals for patients with suspected DVT cost the NHS more than £100M per year.
-There is an added problem with hospital referrals as it often requires the GP to prescribe preventative anticoagulants, posing a further unnecessary health risk.
-A 2016 survey of over 1000 UK GPs indicated that a more accurate DVT diagnosis is the top need to reduce referrals.

-A point-of-care solution

-Researchers at the University of Oxford have developed an easy-to-use point-of-care solution that can improve screening of DVT patients in primary care, avoiding the need for unnecessary referrals and treatments.

-Oxford University Innovation is seeking partners to license this innovative technology and support its continued development.
-A patent application has been filed to cover this method.

-For further information please contact:

-Dr Philippa Christoforou

-philippa.christoforou@innovation.ox.ac.uk

-+44 (0)1865 280842

-www.innovation.ox.ac.uk

-Project number: 15595

-A new treatment to predict the growth in abdominal aortic aneurysms
+For further information please contact: Dr Dinali de Silva dinali.desilva@innovation.ox.ac.uk +44 (0)1865 614441 www.innovation.ox.ac.uk Project number: 15519 24 Technology Transfer from the University of Oxford A new treatment to predict the growth in abdominal aortic aneurysms

 Scientists at the University of Oxford have used the pulsation characteristics of an artery for the prediction of growth of abdominal aortic aneurysms in humans.
 What is abdominal aortic aneurysm?